Learn to Hunt

 Spawning occurs in late April or June at water temperatures of 60 to 65 degrees F. Maturity varies, but most are sexually mature and spawn in the third year of life.
-Spawning activity occurs over shallow water from 4 to 10 feet in depth in slow to moderate current as the fish gather in large schools.
+Spawning occurs over shallow water from 4 to 10 feet deep in slow to moderate current as the fish gather in large schools.
 Often the spawning grounds are found over submerged gravel or sand bars that are next to river channels.
-Eggs are broadcast at random, fertilized by several males and sink to the bottom where they adhere to any object.
+Eggs are broadcast at random, fertilized by several males and sink to the bottom where they stick to any object.
 Incubation lasts 8 to 14 days.
-Fecundity of an age II female is 18,200 eggs.
-Growth of specimens from Pool 10 of the Mississippi River was 4.4 inches at age I, 9.6 at II, 13.6 at III, 15.4 at IV, 16.9 at V, and 18.2 at VI.
+An age 2 female produces 18,200 eggs.
+Growth of fish from Pool 10 of the Mississippi River was 4.4-inches at age 1, 9.6 at age 2, 13.6 at age 3, 15.4 at age 4, 16.9 at age 5, and 18.2 at age 6.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.